offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 chmod 640 "$CREDENTIAL_FILE" "$CREDENTIAL_JSON"
 ```

 # Where are We?
-What\'s Next?
+What's Next?

-By the time you get here, you have a few things: One, you have AWS IoT \"things\" that are 1:1 with your homelab hosts.
+By the time you get here, you have a few things: One, you have AWS IoT "things" that are 1:1 with your homelab hosts.
 Each one is configured to be able to provide short-lived credentials for accessing specific other AWS resources, in this case a DNS subdomain zone that can be polled for ACME challenges.
 The other thing you have is a simple systemd-invoked timer that will refresh your host-specific credentials using the keys you generated when creating the thing.

-Next, well, once you\'ve got all of this put together, the next step is to wire up letsencrypt\'s certbot to use these credentials to answer ACME\'s DNS challenge, and install the certificates.
-That\'ll be in Part 2.
+Next, well, once you've got all of this put together, the next step is to wire up letsencrypt's certbot to use these credentials to answer ACME's DNS challenge, and install the certificates.
+That'll be in Part 2.